 THE RACE THAT CREATES LEGENDS

-The 628-nautical miles of endeavour, drive and determination which underpin each and every edition of the Rolex Sydney Hobart Yacht Race will again come to the fore at the 74th staging of one of the world’s most famous, and revered, yacht races.
+The 628-nautical miles of endeavour, drive and determination which underpin each and every edition of the Rolex Sydney Hobart Yacht Race will again come to the fore at this year’s 72nd running of one of the world’s most famous, and revered, yacht races.

-The Rolex Sydney Hobart, organized by the Cruising Yacht Club of Australia (CYCA) in conjunction with the Royal Yacht Club of Tasmania (RYCT), has run every year since its inaugural race in 1945.
+The Rolex Sydney Hobart, organized by the Cruising Yacht Club of Australia (CYCA), has run every year since its inaugural race in 1945.
 Its rich history, distinctive date and reputation as one of the world’s toughest ocean races have contributed to its status as a genuine icon in the sport.

-Fact: 6,018 yachts have started the 73 editions of the race.
-4,991 have finished the race.
-The 1,027 yachts that have failed to finish are testament to the race’s true difficulty.
+FACT: 5,828 yachts have started the 71 editions of the race.
+4,812 have finished the race.
+The 1,016 yachts that have failed to finish are testament to the race’s true difficulty.

 A PUBLIC SHOWCASE

-At the race start, iconic landmarks like the Opera House and Sydney Harbour Bridge pay witness to the action out on the water as a fleet of around one hundred yachts ranging from 100-foot (30.5 metre) cutting-edge Maxis, crewed by elite professional sailing talent, to 30-foot (10 metre) family-sailed yachts jostle for space.
+During the race start, iconic landmarks like the Opera House and Sydney Harbour Bridge pay witness to the action out on the water as a fleet of around one hundred yachts ranging from 100-ft cutting-edge Maxis, crewed by elite professional sailing talent, to 30-ft family-sailed yachts jostle for space at sea.

-The 1998 edition of the race witnessed a severe storm, the sinking of five yachts and the loss of six lives in Bass Strait.
-Just as the Royal Ocean Racing Club reacted in 1979 following the disastrous Fastnet Race, the CYCA’s response was pro-active and insightful.
-New safety measures and regulations were introduced and their global resonance led to international recognition and adoption.
+The 1998 edition of the race witnessed severe storms, the sinking of five yachts and the loss of six lives in Bass Strait.
+The organizers’ response was pro-active: new safety measures and regulations were introduced immediately after the disaster and given their global resonance were adopted around the world.

 FIRST, AND FASTEST, TO HOBART

 The one thing all crews can be assured of is a warm welcome when reaching Hobart.
 The arrival of the first yacht is always a significant occasion, of great media and public interest.
-In the modern era of the race, one yacht – the 100-ft Maxi Wild Oats XI – has dominated line honours, finishing fastest in eight of the last 13 races and twice breaking the race record.
+In the modern era of the race, one yacht - the late Bob Oatley’s 100-ft Maxi Wild Oats XI - has dominated line honours, finishing fastest in eight of the last eleven races.

 Finishing first is not the most sought-after prize at the Rolex Sydney Hobart.
-It plays second to claiming the famous Tattersall Cup and Rolex timepiece awarded to the overall winner on handicap.
-The reason is simple, win this race outright and you instantly become part of sailing legend.
+It plays second to claiming the famous Tattersall’s Cup and Rolex timepiece as overall winner on handicap.
+The reason is simple, win this race and you instantly become part of sailing legend.

-Last year’s winner was the 52-ft Ichi Ban, owned by Australian Matt Allen who was taking part in his 28th race.
-Allen plans to return in 2018 to defend his crown, a feat which has proved an almost impossible task.
+Last year’s winner was the 52-foot Balance.
+Defending this title will prove a difficult feat for Paul Clitheroe and his crew.
 The last yacht to win back-to-back races was Freya over fifty years ago.
 A clear sign of both the race’s unpredictability and its stringent demands on those competing.

 DRIVEN TO COMPETE

 This is a race all sailors want etched on their résumé.
 Completing the Rolex Sydney Hobart Yacht Race is a notable achievement.
 For many competitors, once they have finished their first race it becomes a genuine passion, almost an obsession.
-Characters like Tony Cable and Tony Ellis who have sailed the race on 51 and 50 occasions respectively; Sean Langman who has skippered among the largest, fastest yachts in the fleet as well as the smallest; Syd Fischer who raced 47 times as a skipper; Adrienne Cahalan, the world-renowned female sailor who has competed most times, are typical of the personalities who demonstrate the everlasting allure of this famous race.
+Characters like Tony Cable who has sailed the race on fifty occasions; Sean Langman who has skippered among the largest, fastest yachts in the fleet and now helms one of the smallest; Syd Fischer who raced 47 times as a skipper; Adrienne Calahan, the world-renowned female sailor who has competed most times, are typical of the personalities who demonstrate the everlasting allure of this famous race.

 Internationally the race’s appeal is vast with yachts frequently representing countries from Asia, Europe and the United States and significant media coverage across the globe.